GGCIRILLO/Wayfare-App/README.md

 # Wayfare-App 🏃‍♂️
-Stay fit and discover.
+Find your Way(fare).
 The final result of the Federico II Apple Foundation Program.

 I attended the Federico II Apple Foundation Program in February-March 2022 at the Apple Developer Academy.
 The Foundation Program is a short-term, challenge-based class designed to provide aspiring world-class developers the opportunity to experience Apple's learning framework while designing iOS app prototypes.